Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 - **Tug o' war**: A single clock that starts half-filled.
 The players must fill it and prevent it from emptying.
 - **Chase**: A single clock that must be filled within a given number of rounds.

-Each round, the players are given something that they need to deal with.
+Each round, the players are given something that they need to deal with, and must come up with a plan.
+They may ask the

 In these cases, anime rules apply:
 Entire conversations can happen in the middle of an action scene, characters will taunt and provoke each other, minor disputes will be settled, camaraderie will be forged in the cacophony of dust, fumes, and fire.

-## Notes for the guide
+## Notes for the machinist

 ### Tone and TTRPG Safety